-In the domain isolation policy design, you configure the computers on your network to accept only connections coming from computers that are authenticated as members of the same isolated domain.
+In the domain isolation policy design, you configure the devices on your network to accept only connections coming from devices that are authenticated as members of the same isolated domain.

 This design typically begins with a network configured as described in the Basic Firewall Policy Design section.
-For this design, you then add connection security and IPsec rules to configure computers in the isolated domain to accept only network traffic from other computers that can authenticate as a member of the isolated domain.
-After implementing the new rules, your computers reject unsolicited network traffic from computers that are not members of the isolated domain.
+For this design, you then add connection security and IPsec rules to configure devices in the isolated domain to accept only network traffic from other devices that can authenticate as a member of the isolated domain.
+After implementing the new rules, your devices reject unsolicited network traffic from devices that are not members of the isolated domain.

 The isolated domain might not be a single Active Directory domain.
 It can consist of all the domains in a forest, or domains in separate forests that have two-way trust relationships configured between them.

-By using connection security rules based on IPsec, you provide a logical barrier between computers even if they are connected to the same physical network segment.
+By using connection security rules based on IPsec, you provide a logical barrier between devices even if they are connected to the same physical network segment.

 The design is shown in the following illustration, with the arrows that show the permitted communication paths.